 by Texas Homesteader ~

-I personally think recycling is only a tool, not the answer anyway.
+But I personally think recycling is only a tool, not the answer anyway.
 To me, the answer is PRE-cycling – or eliminating as much waste as possible in the first place.

-Let’s take a bag of potatoes for example.
 Buying individual potatoes is the way to go for environmental reasons of course.
 But our tiny budget and the limited shopping avenues we have available out here in the boonies means we have to take what we can get.
 Sometimes that involves a bag of potatoes.

 I take the bag and lay it out straight and fold it in half longways, then again, then again until I’m left with a long folded strip that’s only about 1.5″ wide.